 - Are there safeguards also in place for auxiliary parts?

 Once you’ve answered these questions and comprehend how the safeguards work and are utilized, there are additional safety tips that can help reduce worker risk while using the machines.

 Machine Guard Safety Tips:

 - Do not adjust or remove any machine guards without proper authorization.
-The safeguarding was put into place for a reason, and are not meant to be suggestion.
+The safeguarding was put into place for a reason, and is not meant to be a suggestion.

 - Never start machinery without the machine guards in place.

 - If the guard is missing or not working properly, cease operation immediately and contact a superior.

 - Jewelry, like rings and watches, should not be worn while operating any machinery.
 Any loose clothing that could get caught in the moving parts of a machine should also be avoided.

 At Rite-Hite, safety is always our first concern.
 That’s why we have created machine guarding solutions so your employees can work in a protected environment, allowing for safe, efficient and productive operations.